Transition to College: Here’s What Students Have to Say About It

 Another 10 percent said they were most unprepared for college expenses.
 “I wasn't expecting to spend as much money on things that I had readily available at home (food, cleaning supplies, etc.),” said one student.

 While students are usually prepared for and understand the costs of tuition and room and board, they can be thrown by the indirect costs of college, which include transportation, school supplies, entertainment and other non-tuition costs that students don’t pay directly to their college.

 A recent study that included interviews with 150 college students found that 80 percent had encountered an unexpected indirect expense at least once.
-Colleges usually include some indirect expenses in their Cost of Attendance estimates, but indirect costs can vary depending on the school, your major and your situation.
+Colleges usually include some indirect expenses in their Cost of Attendance estimates, but indirect or hidden costs can vary depending on the school, your major and your situation.

 It’s Tough to Balance Academics and Social Life

 While college can present many exciting social and academic opportunities, all of this can be hard to juggle especially for incoming freshmen.
-It’s therefore not surprising that a portion of our survey-takers (14 percent) found it difficult to find life balance during their freshman year.
+Add a part-time job, family responsibilities, participation in clubs and/or sports, and you have a lot of balls in the air.
+It’s therefore not surprising that a portion of our survey-takers (16 percent) found it difficult to find life balance during their freshman year.

 What helped students prepare for the transition from high school to college?

 We also asked our survey-takers to look back at the summer between high school and college and tell us the one thing they did during this period that helped prepare them for college life.
 Two answers stood out: working over the summer and attending freshman orientation.